KareemAhmed96/ATmega32-AVR-ADC-Driver/README.md

 # ATmega32-AVR-ADC-Driver
 Highly Configurable Software Driver

-This driver allows for easy use of the ADC Module in the Atmel AVR ATmega32 Microcontroller.
+This driver allows for easy use of the ADC Module (10-bits resolution) in the Atmel AVR ATmega32 Microcontroller.

 The initialization function of the ADC Software Driver takes input parameters as configurations for the ADC Module.